austish/bookSwap2/README.md

 4. Fix page animation after log in/out
 5. Fix selling instructions
 6. Redo account submenus
+7. Unify styling
+8. going back from book listing after coming from sell page takes you to buy page
-7. Remove books with no listings (if necessary)
+9. Remove books with no listings (if necessary)
-8. Limit pending + active listings to 10 (if necessary)
+10. Limit pending + active listings to 10 (if necessary)